mlrun/mlrun/docs/store/artifacts.md

 - MLRun < 1.2: The allowed paths include only V3IO paths
 - MLRun 1.2 and higher: Allows cloud storage paths &mdash; `v3io://`, `s3://`, `az://`, `gcs://`, `gs://`. <br>
   `http://` paths are not visible due to security reasons.
-- MLRun 1.5 adds support for  dbfs (Databricks file system): `dbfs://`
+- MLRun 1.5 adds support for DBFS (Databricks file system): `dbfs://`

 Jobs use the default or job specific `artifact_path` parameter to determine where the artifacts are stored.
 The default `artifact_path` can be specified at the cluster level, client level, project level, or job level